fdrennan/plumberAPI/README.md

 docker-compose down
 ```

-Tru and siege it.
+Try and siege it.
 Replace with your IP.
 ```
 siege -t10s http://3.16.48.38/wait
 siege -t10s http://3.16.48.38:8003/wait